AlfonsoG-dev/javaMysqlORM/README.md

     return metadata.GetModelProperties();
 }
 ```
->>- in each one of the members of that model is neccessary to declare an Annotation
+>- in each one of the members of that model is neccessary to declare an Annotation
->>- the Annotation is to declara a constraint and type for the table column in the database
+>>- the Annotation is to declara a constraint and type for the table column in the database.
 ```java
 /**
  * id del usuario